dotunlonge/AI-Subtitles/README.md

 # AI Subtitles MVP

-A TypeScript CLI application that generates AI-powered subtitles from YouTube videos using Microsoft Cognitive Services Speech-to-Text API, built with the Effect framework.
+A TypeScript CLI application that generates AI-powered subtitles from YouTube videos using AssemblyAI Speech-to-Text API, built with the Effect framework.

 ## Project Setup and Installation

 ### Prerequisites

 - [Bun](https://bun.com) runtime (latest stable version)
-- Microsoft Azure Cognitive Services Speech subscription
+- AssemblyAI API key (free tier available)
 - **FFmpeg** - Required for YouTube audio extraction and conversion

 #### Installing FFmpeg

-FFmpeg is essential for converting YouTube audio to the WAV format required by Microsoft Speech API.
+FFmpeg is essential for converting YouTube audio to the WAV format required by AssemblyAI Speech-to-Text API.

 **macOS:**
 ```bash